Collaborative Divorce in California

 Collaborative divorce puts the fate of each spouse in their own hands.
 Litigation often has unpredictable outcomes that are out of your hands by the end.
 If the judge hands down a ruling that you find unfair, you will still have to abide by it - that is the nature of court decisions.
 In contrast, collaborative agreements are entirely under the control of the spouses.
 You can determine your family's future down to the last letter.

-Contact us for a free legal consultation!
-If you are interested in how collaborative divorce could be used in your situation, call our San Diego collaborative divorce lawyers today to understand your case better and equip yourself with legal counsel.
+Contact us today to schedule a free consultation!
+Call our collaborative divorce lawyers today to understand your options and to equip yourself with legal counsel.